CSE232-MSU/CSE232/labs/lab03.md

 There are many properties of numbers that one can investigate.
 The ancient Greeks were fascinated by the properties of integers, even ascribing them mystical properties.

-One such property is an integer's _additive persistence_, and its resulting _additive root_ ([see this page for more information](http://mathworld.wolfram.com/AdditivePersistence.html)).
+One such property is an integer's _additive persistence_, and its resulting _additive root_ ([more information](http://mathworld.wolfram.com/AdditivePersistence.html)).
 Additive persistence is a property of the sum of the digits of an integer.
 The sum of the digits is found, and then the summation of digits is performed, creating a new sum.
 This process repeats until a single integer digit is reached.
 Consider the following example:

 1. The beginning integer is 1234
 2. The sum of its digits is 1+2+3+4 = 10